Exploring Ireland for seniors

 In the past years, the commitment and support of the former British Prime Minister Gordon Brown, the Taoseach of the Republic of Ireland (until recently Brian Cowen) and the former United States Secretary of State Hillary Clinton have been vital factors in the continuation of the still-fragile relationship between the parties.
 On Odyssey’s Treasures of Ireland tour, we have the opportunity of talking to an eminent historian of Northern Ireland who will update us on the current situation and expectations.

 If you are passionate about learning while you travel, you will find a variety of opportunities with Odyssey Traveller.
 We offer two tours to Ireland with several departures each year.
-Our Historic Ireland tour is guaranteed for an August 2018 departure.
-We also offer a Walking tour of Ireland and England’s Lake District.
+Our Historic Ireland tour has August departures.
+We also offer a Walking tour of Ireland and England’s Lake District and Gardens of Ireland Small Group Tour.
 Odyssey offers a variety of tours to some 80 countries, including in Europe, Africa, and the Middle East.
 We even run a Summer School series based in Hobart, Tasmania.
 As long as you remain inquisitive, we continue to design programs to challenge and excite.

 About Odyssey Traveller